tommasocarraro-sony/entitites_sdk/README.md

 import os

-from dotenv import load_dotenv from src.entities import InferenceFactory, Client
+from dotenv import load_dotenv from src.entities import InferenceFactory, Entities

 def initialize_services():
     """
-    Initializes the necessary services by loading environment variables and creating an Client instance.
+    Initializes the necessary services by loading environment variables and creating an Entities instance.

     Returns:
-        Client: An instance of Client.
+        Entities: An instance of Entities.

     Raises:
         EnvironmentError: If required environment variables are missing.